 The Jiang lab studies the cellular and molecular basis of human neural development and pathogenesis of neurological disorders by using human patient-derived induced pluripotent stem cells (a.k.a. iPSCs).
-We create iPSC-based in vitro cerebral organoid model and in vivo human-mouse chimeric brain model to investigate how abnormal gene expression in Down syndrome causes abnormal brain development and intellectual disability, and also how abnormal gene expression leads to accelerated aging and early-onset Alzheimer's disease in Down syndrome.
+We create iPSC-based in vitro cerebral organoid model and in vivo human-mouse chimeric brain model to investigate how aberrant gene expression in Down syndrome causes abnormal brain development and intellectual disability, and also how aberrant gene expression leads to accelerated aging and early-onset Alzheimer's disease in Down syndrome.

 In addition, human iPSCs hold great promise for developing cell therapies to replace damaged brain cells and restore brain functions after CNS injury.
 We also study how to derive functionally competent neural cells from human iPSCs for neural repair.
 The basic and translational stem cell research we are pursuing critically bridges between the understanding of human neural development and degeneration in normal and diseased conditions, and the development of stem cell medicine to treat neurological disorders.